huangziwei/huangziwei.github.io/index.md

 ### 2022-

 Postdoc in Data Science, still with Philiip Berens in Tübingen.
-I am currently working on prediction stroke rehabilitation with statistical modeling.
+I am currently working on predicting stroke rehabilitation with statistical modeling.

 ## Education